 This guide has been prepared by National Bank Financial - Wealth Management ("NBFWM") to present the various tax slips and information reports you may receive from us.
 You will find information regarding government tax slips and associated summaries.
-This guide is specifically intended for individuals residing in Canada.
-Canadians residing in Quebec should consult the Tax and Investment Guide 2020 (Quebec), which contains specificities regarding provincial taxation.
+This guide is specifically intended for individuals residing in Canada, and more specifically, in Quebec.
 This guide does not apply to non-resident corporations, trusts or individuals.

 Please note that this document is not meant to be an exhaustive reference on how to report income and capital gains and losses.
 We strongly recommend that individuals consult an accountant or tax specialist to complete their tax return.
 This guide is a brief summary covering federal taxation.
 However, some provinces have specific requirements to be considered by individuals residing in those provinces.
+Also, as the tax administration for residents of Quebec is distinct, we include some comments and tax slips (known as "relevé") specific to them.